 14 N.C.
 Gen. Stat. § 90-21.17 (b) (as amended by Section 14 of Session Law 2007-502, effective October 1, 2007).

-To be valid, MOST must bear the signature of the patient or patient representative, subject to the exception discussed above, and the signature of the physician, physician assistant, or nurse practitioner issuing the order.15
+To be valid, MOST must bear the signature of the patient or patient representative, subject to the exception discussed above, and the signature of the physician, physician assistant, or nurse practitioner issuing the order, and date.15

-At a minimum, MOST must be reviewed at least annually or earlier if: (1) the patient is admitted and/or discharged from a health care facility; (2) there is a substantial non- emergency change in the patient’s health status; or (3) the patient’s treatment preferences change.
+At a minimum, MOST must be reviewed if the patient’s treatment preferences change.
+It is recommended that MOST be reviewed when (1) the patient is admitted and/or discharged from a health care facility; or (2) there is a substantial non- emergency change in the patient’s health status.
 In emergency situations, which generally involve a change of health status, the orders should be followed and any necessary review should occur afterwards.

-The longest period a MOST form should be in effect without review is one year from its date of issuance, which should be noted in the top right hand corner of the front page, or one year from its last review, which should be noted in the review section on the back of the form.
-For example, a form issued on October 1, 2007 (as indicated in the top right hand corner on the front page) may still be valid on October 2, 2008, if it had been reviewed with no change (as indicated in the review section on the back of the form) prior to October 1, 2008.
-If a MOST issued on October 1, 2007, was updated on July 3, 2008, then the form could be in effect through July 3, 2009.
-As long as the form has been reviewed within a year of the last effective review date, and this review is appropriately documented on the form and there is no change to Sections A-E (as indicted in the “Outcome of Review” field), the MOST will remain valid.
-Once all the fields for review are exhausted, a new MOST should be issued within a year of the last noted review date or upon one of the three review triggering occurrences, whichever occurs first.

 Note that the person consenting to a MOST may change when it is reviewed.
 The appropriate authorizing person, whether it is the patient or a patient representative, will be determined at the time of the review.